-Under regulatory guidance there are a number of fire tests called up against which the elements, together with installed components as they will be in practice, have to be verified.
-The ability of the element to satisfy the structural fire requirements and fire separating objectives is adjudged by a series of established British and European test procedures.
+Narrow stress graded softwood studs (less than 38 mm) Regulatory guidance refers to a number of fire tests which the elements, together with installed components, have to be verified.
+The ability of the element to satisfy the structural fire requirements and fire separating objectives is determined by a series of established British and European test procedures.